FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 Un-numbered sections are added to TOC using \addcontentsline command.
 For example we use the command
 \addcontentsline{toc}{section}{Intro}
-where intro is the text that you want to appear in the Table of contents.
+where "Intro" is the text that you want to appear in the Table of contents.

 ..
 L18